MumboTeam/spooncraft-docs/faq.markdown

 Yes!

-If you create a claim and don't build within it for 28 days, you will automatically lose this claim (this is to prevent people hogging areas and doing nothing with them).

-If you are inactive for 84 days (don't log into the server) all of your claimed land will be open to the public again, your builds will not be removed though.
+If you are inactive for 90 days (don't log into the server) all of your claimed land will be open to the public again, your builds will not be removed though.

 If you have accrued the maximum number of claim blocks (500,000) then you're safe!
 You will not lose any of your claims.